 In the midst of two GPU juggernauts hyping up their new releases, an unknown in the field is attempting to enter the scenario.
-Although Intel’s graphics card track record is almost non-existent, its brand is huge in the general technology field.
+Even though Intel’s graphics card track record is almost non-existent, its branding is huge in the PC technology field.

 Who knows if Intel decided to try and do the same thing to AMD in the GPU market?
 Either way now is the perfect time for a third option to enter the fray.